OCA/crm/partner_withdrawal/README.rst

 Configuration
 =============

-Go to Association > Configuration > Member withdrawal reason, to configure all available reasons you want
+Go to Sales > Configuration > Address Book > Member withdrawal reason, to configure all available reasons you want

 Usage